 How small companies can drum up interest from investors

 Taking on investors can be a big help for small businesses.
 Enterprises that are in trouble or are hoping to be able to expand but are unable to finance it under their own steam can benefit hugely from finding the right investor.
 Making the decision to try to gain investors is a massively important one, and attracting such investors can put your firm on the path to a greater market share, though these advantages need to be weighed against the loss of control that will also be incurred.
-There are a number of ways in which you can try to make your business more appealing to investors.
+Unless you prefer to go with a loan, there are a number of ways in which you can try to make your business more appealing to investors.

 One good idea is to eliminate excess costs in the running of your company.
 Demonstrating maximum cash flow and careful financial control can help to make your company much more attractive to potential investors.
 If possible you should wait around 12 months before trying to attract investors so that your company is fully prepared and is running like a well-oiled machine.
 Another good idea is to have an audit of your financials for the last three years of business.
 Being able to provide validation of your processes and numbers from respected accountants will massively increase the confidence that potential investors will have in your firm.